Nickcandy/cart/readme.txt

-This is a project using session to finish shopping cart.
+This is a project using cookies to finish shopping cart.
 Just a stupid architect for maven and docker.